zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/rest-services/consumed-rest-services/consumed-rest-services-beta.md

     {{< figure src="/attachments/refguide/modeling/integration/consumed-rest-services-beta/header-example.png" class="no-border" width="500" >}}

 2. In the **Key** field, click the drop-down and choose from the list of the most commonly used HTTP headers.
-You can also create a custom header by selecting **Custom** and adding in the value.
+You can also create a custom header by changing the key to **Custom** and adding a value in the **Value** field.

     {{< figure src="/attachments/refguide/modeling/integration/consumed-rest-services-beta/accept-header.png" class="no-border" width="500" >}}